tirachrach950-sys/requirement-analysis/README.md

 4. **Enhances Communication:** Creates a shared understanding among stakeholders, developers, and testers.

 In short, Requirement Analysis lays the **foundation for successful software development** by ensuring that all project goals are clearly understood and agreed upon before coding begins.
+## Why is Requirement Analysis Important?

+Requirement Analysis is a critical step in the Software Development Life Cycle (SDLC) because it ensures that the software meets the needs of stakeholders and reduces risks during development.

+### Key Reasons:

+1. **Prevents Scope Creep:**
+   By clearly defining and documenting requirements, the team can avoid unexpected changes or additions during development, keeping the project on track.

+2. **Guides Design and Development:**
+   Well-analyzed requirements serve as a blueprint for designers and developers, ensuring that the system is built correctly from the start.

+3. **Improves Software Quality:**
+   Understanding user needs and expectations reduces the likelihood of defects, ensures user satisfaction, and helps deliver a reliable and efficient system.

+4. **Enhances Communication:**
+   Requirement Analysis creates a common understanding among stakeholders, developers, and testers, reducing misunderstandings and rework.